Instructor of Business Administration

 My beliefs and abilities regarding teaching and learning include using a variety of strategies embedded in essential educational principles encompassing cognitive abilities, learning theory, emotional intelligence, effective instructional design, planning and assessment.
 True consideration of the cognitive functioning and abilities of learners is essential for applying strategies that are effective in a variety of situations and learning styles.
 Accurate planning and tailoring of learning and instruction are essential skills in the classroom.

-Mr. Baroody is currently a PhD. candidate in Higher Education Leadership at Florida Atlantic University (FAU), working on finalizing his dissertation and anticipating to graduate in May 2019.
+Mr. Baroody received his PhD. in Higher Education Leadership at Florida Atlantic University (FAU), in May 2020.
 He has an MBA in Business Management from Saint Joseph's University in Philadelphia, a Masters of Science in Information Technology and Operations Management and a Masters in Education in Higher Education Leadership from FAU.

 His work with scholarly and research activities include all phases of research from design through literature review, data collection, analysis, writing, preparation and presentation of findings.
 In addition, he has taught courses in Management Information Systems, Management, Excel and Access, Quantitative Statistical Methods in Business, and Operations Management, among others.